writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

 This page provides a step-by-step process for creating and customizing a Rocket Lawyer document using a simple interview-style experience.
-By following these steps, you'll be able to complete a document and display it using the **RocketSign® Embedded UX**.
+By following these steps, you'll be able to complete a document and display it using the **RocketDocument Embedded UX**.

 ## Items Required

 Ensure you have the following items ready to create and customize a Rocket Lawyer document:

-1. **Client Credentials**: Obtain these during the onboarding process, detailed in the [Welcome Guide](welcome-guide).
+- **Client Credentials**: Obtain these during the onboarding process, detailed in the [Welcome Guide](welcome-guide).

-2. **templateId**: This is the unique ID for the template used to initialize the interview.
+- **templateId**: This is the unique ID for the template used to initialize the interview.
 For this guide, we'll use the lease agreement with the templateID `04d9d0ba-3113-40d3-9a4e-e7b226a72154`.

-3. **partnerEndUserId**: An ID that identifies the end user in your system.

-4. **partyEmailAddress**: The email address of the end user for document notifications.

 > **Environment Setup:** Use `api-sandbox.rocketlawyer.com` for testing environments.
 When you're ready for production, switch to `api.rocketlawyer.com`.
 This applies to all interactions with the RocketDocument API.